 ‘Wery much obliged for your good opinion, sir,’ replied Sam.
 ‘We shall get on by degrees, I des-say.
 We’ll try a better one by and bye.’

-At this point the conversation was interrupted by the arrival of a gentleman in orange-coloured plush, accompanied by another selection in purple cloth, with a great extent of stocking.
+At this point the conversation was interrupted by the arrival of a gentleman in orange-colored plush, accompanied by another selection in purple cloth, with a great extent of stocking.
 The new-comers having been welcomed by the old ones, Mr. Tuckle put the question that supper be ordered in, which was carried unanimously.

 The greengrocer and his wife then arranged upon the table a boiled leg of mutton, hot, with caper sauce, turnips, and potatoes.
 Mr. Tuckle took the chair, and was supported at the other end of the board by the gentleman in orange plush.
 The greengrocer put on a pair of wash-leather gloves to hand the plates with, and stationed himself behind Mr. Tuckle’s chair.